atharva25s/Replication-setup-MinIO/FileCloud.md

 # Prerequisites
 - Go to [Community Edition of Filecloud](https://ce.filecloud.com/) and register yourself.
 - After registration go to [Download Server](https://portal.getfilecloud.com/ui/user/index.html#/sites/trial/community).
-- Download server for Docker.
-- Also generate the License and download it.
+- Generate the License and download it.

 # Setup
 ## On **NODE 1**